pilsnerfrajz/disco/README.md

 The future plan is to implement these tests in a CI pipeline using Docker to ensure working features, regardless of device and network configurations.

 ## Technical Details
+Disco is implemented in C using `libpcap` for frame injection and packet filtering.
+This section describes the implementation of ARP, ping and port scanning in more detail, for those interested.

+### ARP
+Due to restrictions on raw layer 2 sockets in macOS, `libpcap` is used to inject Ethernet frames directly onto the network.
+ARP frames are manually crafted according to RFC 826 specifications and processed using the library's packet filtering capabilities.
+The protocol operates at the data link layer (Layer 2) of the OSI model, requiring platform-specific handling of include headers and definitions needed for interface processing of MAC addresses.
+This is successfully implemented to ensure reliable cross-platform functionality on both Linux and macOS.

+ARP is the preferred method for local host discovery because it's fast, reliable, and operates below the network layer where firewalls typically filter traffic.
+Hosts are required to respond to ARP requests for proper network function.
+However, ARP is limited to the local network segment, which is why ICMP or SYN scanning, serves as the fallback for external hosts.

+### ICMP echo (ping)

+### TCP SYN

 ## License